-- 6 A. Reserves, General Fund - i.
+A. Reserves, General Fund

+- i.
 Adequate reserve levels are a necessary component of the City's overall financial management strategy and a key factor in external agencies' measurement of the City's financial strength.
 Collectively, the adopted budget should include General Fund reserve balances equaling not less than 2.5 months of the operating expenditures of the prior fiscal year.
 The reserves specified by this policy consist of the aggregate total of the General Fund Unassigned Fund Balance and the Revenue Stabilization Fund balance. - ii.
 The purpose of the General Fund Unassigned Fund Balance is to provide for adequate operating cash and to cover receivables until they are collected.
 Achieving and maintaining this unassigned fund balance is the highest priority over developing and maintaining other general fund reserves. - iii.
 The purpose of the reserves of the Revenue Stabilization Fund is to help protect the city from major economic downturns and other unanticipated, adverse financial conditions. - iv.
-City Council authorization shall be required for expenditure of Unassigned Fund Balance or Revenue Stabilization Fund Balance. - B. Reserves, Enterprise Funds - Adequate reserve levels are a necessary component of the overall financial management strategy for enterprise funds such as utilities, and a key factor in external agencies' measurement of the City's financial strength. - 27 ii.
-City Council authorization shall be required for expenditure of Enterprise Fund 28 Reserves. - 29 iii.
-Utility Operating Fund. - 30a.
-The purpose of Utility Operations Fund reserves is to provide for adequate31operating cash and to cover receivables until they are collected. - b.
-The reserve balance target for the Water Utility is the amount equivalent to 90 days of operating expenses. - 34c.
-The reserve balance target for the Sewer Utility (wastewater) is the amount35equivalent to 45 days of operating expenses. - d.
-The reserve balance target for the Storm Utility (stormwater) is the amount equivalent to 30 days of operating expenses.
+City Council authorization shall be required for expenditure of Unassigned Fund Balance or Revenue Stabilization Fund Balance. - B. Reserves, Enterprise Funds - i.
+Adequate reserve levels are a necessary component of the overall financial management strategy for enterprise funds such as utilities, and a key factor in external agencies' measurement of the City's financial strength. - ii.
+City Council authorization shall be required for expenditure of Enterprise Fund Reserves. - iii.
+Utility Operating Fund. - a.
+The purpose of Utility Operations Fund reserves is to provide for adequate operating cash and to cover receivables until they are collected. - b.
+The reserve balance target for the Water Utility is the amount equivalent to 90 days of operating expenses. - c.
+The reserve balance target for the Sewer Utility (wastewater) is the amount equivalent to 45 days of operating expenses. - d.
+The reserve balance target for the Storm Utility (stormwater) is the amount equivalent to 30 days of operating expenses. - iv.
+Utility Capital Fund. - a.
+The purpose of Utility Capital Fund reserves is to provide funding for emergency repairs, unanticipated capital expenses, and project cost overruns. - b.
+The reserve balance target for the Water Utility is the amount equivalent to 1% of all Original Asset Values. - c.
+The reserve balance target for the Sewer Utility (wastewater) is the amount equivalent to 2% of all Original Asset Values.